logitravel/aspnetcore-health/README.md

 ]
 ```
 If all services are healthy, returns http **200 OK** status code, but if there are any unhealthy service returns http **500 Internal Server Error** status code.
+Added a boolean if you want to exclude that service for unhealthy htpp **500 result.
+By default is set to **true**

 Try with other services!